ElofssonLab/CASP14/README.md

 <pre>
 Mapping of CASP14 targets for which a PDB is available (except canceled ones, H1046 and T1072s2)

-Target   Length   PDB   Chain   PDB-start   PDB-end   PDB_missing(Target numbering)   Target_missing(PDB numbering) T1024    408      6t1z  A       2           406       1, 407-408                      /
+Target   Length   PDB   Chain   PDB-start   PDB-end   PDB_missing(Target numbering)   Target_breaks(PDB numbering) T1024    408      6t1z  A       2           406       1, 407-408                      /
 T1026    172      6s44  A       27          172       1-26                            /
 T1030    273      6poo  A       126         398       /                               /